flexcodemic/se-assignment-1-setting-up-your-developer-environment-flexcodemic/README.md

    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.

+Step-by-step taking to Download, Install and Configure git on my local machine(Windows 10 pro):

+Step 1: I head over to the Google search engine and search for "download git for Windows".
+Clicked on the second link and downloaded git for 64 Bits for my system.
+After the download was complete, I followed the prompt for installation.
+As soon as the installation was complete, I opened the "Git Bash" and checked the git version on my system for confirmation by using the "git --version" command on the terminal.

+Now, I created my first repo on my local system using the "mkdir" command and as well created a file, git add the file, and git commit.

+Before committing my file, I head over to GitHub and created a new "Repository" and then copy the "https" link and head back to my local repo.
+To simply authenticate my git on my local machine, I used the "git config --global user.name "Anthony Aruma" and "git config --global user.email "anthonyaruma091@gmail.com".

+Now, I can link my local repo on my machine to my remote repo on my GitHub by using the "git remote add origin https://github.com/flexcodemic/assigment-git-test.git".
+Once this is done, I can now git commit using the "git commit -m "Create first text file commit" command.

+Finally, I git pushed using "git push origin master" to push to my remote Github account as necessary.

+My GitHub Repository Link: https://github.com/flexcodemic/assigment-git-test/tree/master.

 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.
+My GitHub Repository Link: https://github.com/flexcodemic/assigment-git-test/tree/master

 #Evaluation Criteria:**
 - Completeness and accuracy of setup documentation.